panique/laravel-sass/README.md

 .. then make sure you comment out this line again: `SassCompiler::run("scss/", "css/");`.
 Future releases of this tool will have a development/production switch/recognizer.

+## To use the very latest features of SASS:

+Currently php-sass fetches v0.0.14 (August 2014) of *leafo/scssphp* as a compiler.
+For latest features you might want a newer version, so have a look here https://github.com/leafo/scssphp/releases and edit the composer.json accordingly.

 ## Used scripts

 This tool uses the excellent [scssphp SASS compiler](http://leafo.net/scssphp/).